 - ALL STUDENTS APPROVED FOR END OF TERM ROOM CHANGES MUST VACATE THEIR CURRENT ROOM AND TURN IN THEIR ROOM KEY BEFORE THEY LEAVE CAMPUS FOR A BREAK.

-- ALL STUDENTS APPROVED FOR AN END OF FALL TERM ROOM CHANGE ARE RESPONSIBLE FOR PLACING THEIR BELONGINGS IN STORAGE UNTIL THEY RETURN TO CAMPUS, i.e. Fletcher Barn or in a friend's room who is not involved in a move.
+- ALL STUDENTS APPROVED FOR AN END OF FALL TERM ROOM CHANGE ARE RESPONSIBLE FOR PLACING THEIR BELONGINGS IN STORAGE UNTIL THEY RETURN TO CAMPUS, i.e. Fletcher Barn or in a friend's room who is not involved in a move, (not in any public, common or residential storage space).
 Items MAY NOT be placed in a new room prior to the pick-up of a key from Public Safety.

 - Students involved in Winter to Spring Term End of Term Room Changes must be available to make their move on the Monday morning following the last day of Winter Term classes between 9:00 a.m. and noon.
 Those who depart from campus earlier must vacate their Winter Term room, make arrangements to store belongings (see above) and turn that room key into Public Safety.